msrocka/autoprox/README.md

 ```

 `|w|` is the number of characters of `w` and `freq(w)` the absolute frequency of
 `w` in the flow names of `fq`.
-With this long words that are less frequent get
+With this, long words that are less frequent get
-a higher weight than terms like `at plant`.
-This fixes the `concrete`
+a higher weight than terms like `at plant` when calculating the similarity
-example above:
+between two flow names.
+This fixes the `concrete` example above:

 ![](images/concrete_info.png)

 However, words that have a high information content can describe completely
-different products:
+different things:

 ![](images/shaker_screen_info.png)